 Even though you can't collect donations or credit card information, you're certainly welcome to talk about your charitable group or nonprofit and showcase the work you do in the community.
 You can also distribute information about your organization and direct people to your website.
 Many Walk Leaders who lead walks as part of their work for a nonprofit or charity have found that the exposure and publicity they get from participating in Jane's Walk is a powerful, if indirect, way to bolster their fundraising efforts.

 Businesses may also sponsor their local festival with cash or in-kind donations.
-It’s a great way to raise your company's profile in your city, and earn the goodwill of your community.
-Sponsorship arrangements are at the discretion of City Organizers, who may choose name and thank sponsors on the festival’s promotional materials, on their city page, and at festival events such as launch parties or lectures.
+It’s a great way to raise your company's profile in your city and earn the goodwill of your community.
+Sponsorship arrangements are at the discretion of City Organizers, who may choose to name and thank sponsors on the festival’s promotional materials, on their city page, and at festival events such as launch parties or lectures.
 Sponsors may not be named and thanked during the walks themselves.

 I'm a City Organizer...